-ammunition may be fired, pro ns/Ammunition.
-In certain specific circumstances other Service issued weapons and vided that formal range and/or weapon specific clearance has been given by an pproval must be obtained from SO2 OPS TRG LTAR on each occasion.
-4. Number of Firers A maximum of 23 firers may be permitted to use this Range at any one time but see additional restrictions below 5.
+- 3. Additional Weapons/Ammunition.
+In certain specific circumstances other Service issued weapons and ammunition may be fired, provided that formal range and/or weapon specific clearance has been given by an appropriate authority.
+Prior approval must be obtained from SO2 OPS TRG LTAR on each occasion. - 4.
+Number of Firers A maximum of 23 firers may be permitted to use this Range at any one time but see additional restrictions below - 5.
 Firing Postures.
-Prone Kr neeling, Sitting and Standing in the supported and unsupported positions.
-6. Firing Distances.
+Prone Kneeling, Sitting and Standing in the supported and unsupported positions. - 6.
+Firing Distances.
 No firing forward of the 100 yard firing point.

-7. Additional Restrictions: a.
-Not to be used when CGR in use b.
-No movement forward of 500 when ETR is in use at 500 & 600 c.
-Lanes 21-23 at 200 may not be used when the ETR is in use at 300 d.
-No movement forward of 200 when ETR in use at 300 e.
-No movement forward of 100 when ETR is in use at 125 f.
-No movement forward of 200 when D is in use at 900 & 1000 g.
-No movement forward of 200 when D is in use at 500-800 h.
-When tracer is fired the gallery must be cleared of all personnel 8.
+- a.
+Not to be used when CGR in use - b.
+No movement forward of 500 when ETR is in use at 500 & 600 - c.
+Lanes 21-23 at 200 may not be used when the ETR is in use at 300 - d.
+No movement forward of 200 when ETR in use at 300 - e.
+No movement forward of 100 when ETR is in use at 125 - f.
+No movement forward of 300 when D is in use at 900 & 1000 - g.
+No movement forward of 200 when D is in use at 500-800 - h.
+When tracer is fired the gallery must be cleared of all personnel - 8.
 Use of Range by Civilians: Civilian Police and Clubs may use this range only with the written authority of NWRFCA.
-All civilian weapons must comply fully with Home Office regulations and be properly licensed by the appropriate Chief Constable Ammunition performance may not exceed the MV and ME limitations given at paragraph 2.
+All civilian weapons must comply fully with Home Office regulations and be properly licensed by the appropriate Chief Constable

+Ammunition performance may not exceed the MV and ME limitations given at paragraph 2.
 However, the MOD has agreed that appropriately trained NRA members may use High Muzzle Energy (HME) weapons and ammunition up to a maximum of 7,000 Joules.
 They must hold a current NRA Shooter Certification card, endorsed for the weapons they wish to fire and signed personally by the Club Chairman under whose auspices the practice is to take place, as proof pf competence.
+HME practices are to be conducted strictly in accordance with the instructions detailed at Annex N to the NRA RCOs Course Instruction Manual.

+Civilians Clubs may not fire Tracer on this range.

-HME practices are to be conducted strictly in accordance with the instructions detailed at Annex N to the NRA RCOS Course Instruction Manual.
-RANGE SAFETY LIMITATIONS 54 YOU ARE RESPONSIBLE FOR SAFE PLACE, AFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-8 Minimum engagement distance Minimum engagement distance, No firing from distances shorter than 100 Yards forward of the main firing point 9 Maximum engagement distance 600 rds 10 Range template controller This will at all times be controlled by Range Control, information will be given by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges.
-11 Cross lane firing There is to be no cross lane firing on the range.
-12 Air sentry Due to the ADH being 500ft, when firing 7.62mm (ADH 750ft) the RCO is to double as the air sentry.
-If an aircraft enters the RDA below 750ft, the RCO is to check fire.
+RANGE SAFETY LIMITATIONS YOU ARE RESPONSIBLE FOR SAFE PLACE TICE, SAFE EQUIPMENT & SAFE PERSON SAFE PRA 8 Minimum engagement distance Minimum engagement distance, No firing from distances shorter than 100 Yards forward of the main firing point 9 Maximum engagement 600 Yards distance 10 This will at all times be controlled by Range template controller Range Control, information will be given by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges 11 Cross lane firing There is to be no cross lane firing on the range.
+Due to the ADH being 500ft, when 12 Air sentry firing 7.62mm (ADH 750ft) the RCO is to double as the air sentry.
+If an aircraft enters the RDA below 750ft. the RCO is to check fire.
 If the RCO is in doubt of the aircraft height, check fire.
-POLICY YOU ARE RESPONSIBLE FOR SAFE PLACE, 91 AFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-12 General The DCO is to show that the Sofe System of Training is in place.
-If any part of your